For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We can't stress this enough: if your council argues this, they are wrong.
 As long as you meet the criteria above, your council tax exemption kicks in from the day your tenancy agreement starts.
 It doesn't matter if you're actually living there.

-If your council sends you a bill on these grounds, get in touch with them as soon as you can to appeal it.
-You shouldn't be paying!
+If your council sends you a bill on these grounds, contact them as soon as possible to appeal it.

 Find out more about student tax refunds (including info on income tax and National Insurance) in our complete guide.